mls981/CE-UY-3013_Searle_Final_Project/README.md

-# CE-UY-3013_Searle_Final_Project
+# Mass Balance Equations in Environmental Engineering

-Mass Balance Equations in Environmental Engineer
+## Description
 This program will do two things: either help compare reactor types with varying volumes, or tell you how long a reactor must go for in order to achieve a contamination removal goal.
+The three types of ideal reactors are batch reactors, completely-mixed flow reactors (CMFR), and plug flow reactors (PFR).
+Since batch reactors have no flow,

 **Example of Results**